 Our team of trainers has extensive experience at organising and running courses in the three strategies of imaginative-inquiry: inquiry, drama for learning and mantle of the expert.
 As practicing teachers we are fully aware of the ever-changing requirements Ofsted and the political pressures coming down from the DfE, not to mention the challenges of working with real children in the classroom.
 For these reasons, our courses are practical and realistic, offering teaching strategies and planning formats that really work at engaging children and challenging them to achieve more.

-To find out more about our training team visit the ‘About Us’ page on this website.
+To find out more about our training team visit the ‘About Us’ page on the Mantle of the Expert website.

 We offer three levels of training courses: